 Ron and Hermione can fight together when they aren't arguing.

 Harry and Ginny fit on the occasion they fight together against their enemies.
-At the end of book six Harry tied to defy this trope by saying It's Not You, It's My Enemies but she wasn't having any of that.
+At the end of book six Harry tried to defy this trope by saying It's Not You, It's My Enemies but she wasn't having any of that.

 Since everyone joins in on the last battle in Deathly Hallows, Lupin and Tonks, Mrs. Weasley and Mr. Weasley, and Fleur and Bill also count.